-Today's demands of packs running coyotes, gray foxes, red foxes and bobcats put a real strain on a hounds mental ability.
+Today's demands of packs running coyotes, gray foxes, red foxes, and bobcats put a real strain on a hound's mental ability.
 Our Penn-Marydel's have shown themselves to be very adaptable during a day's sport.
-Easily settled on there quarry and very biddable.
+Easily settled on their quarry and very biddable.